astr0q/astr0q/README.md

 # 💫 About Me:
-im tsi second year student
+Second year student at TSI
+Building data engineering projects as well as analyzing them

 ## 🌐 Socials: